 In ultrasonic plastic welding, a joint that looks good isn’t always a joint that seals well.

-pull strength meets spec, and the cycle time is stable—but the part fails the leak test (pressure decay,
+uniform, pull strength meets spec, and the cycle time is stable—but the part fails the

 A. Consistent leak failure (almost every part fails)